 The Dean of Students serves as the primary resource on educational efforts and programs.
-Campus crime, arrest and referral statistics include those reports to Public Safety officers, designated campus officials and other local law enforcement agencies.
-Annual notification is made via e-mail to all enrolled students, faculty, and staff.
+Campus crime, arrest, and referral statistics include those reports to Public Safety officers, designated campus officials, and other local law enforcement agencies.
+Annual notification is made via email to all enrolled students, faculty, and staff.
 It provides the website address from which to access this report.
-Paper copy may be obtained at Public Safety, located in the Lower Level of Woodburn Hall in the Student Success Center, or by request at 605.642.6297.
+A paper copy may be obtained at Public Safety, located in the lower level of Woodburn Hall in the Student Success Center, or by request at 605.642.6297.

 BHSU Public Safety officers work closely with local, state, and federal police agencies and have direct radio communication with the Spearfish Police Department, Lawrence County Sheriff's Office, SD Highway Patrol, fire, ambulance, and other emergency agencies.

 In coordination with local law enforcement agencies, and student and student organizations, off-campus criminal activity is monitored and recorded.
 This information is provided to the BHSU Public Safety Office and then is provided to the Dean of Students for any action or follow-up that may be required.

 In instances where policy infractions may violate the Student Code of Conduct, BHSU Public Safety will refer the incident directly to the Dean of Students for any action or follow-up that may be required for a campus conduct response.

 Whether you are a victim of or witness to a crime, you have the responsibility to promptly and accurately report the crime.
 If a crime occurs on or around the BHSU campus, report it immediately to BHSU Public Safety.
 Crimes occurring off-campus should be reported to the Spearfish Police Department; BHSU Public Safety personnel can assist you in this process.